 Entry requirement: By entering the Irish Made Awards, please note that your entry will be shared with judges in order to be shortlisted.
 All shortlisted finalists will be revealed inside the magazine and online in August – please keep a close eye on our social media pages for updates.

-Irish Made Awards FAQ
+Irish Made Awards FAQs

 We understand that businesses may make some products in their range here in Ireland while the rest are manufactured elsewhere.
-It is possible to enter specific products/collections from your business that are made here in Ireland, as long as you make that clear in your application.
-For example, previous finalists Jill & Gill entered a limited edition denim jacket made in Ireland, and beauty brand Skingredients entered their cleanser as it is the one product in the collection made here in Ireland.
+It is possible to enter specific products/collections from your business that are made here in Ireland, as long as you make that clear in your application: eg. “We are entering our solid shampoo range which is made in Ireland (but not our conditioners as they are made elsewhere”).

+For example, previous finalists Jill & Gill entered a limited edition denim jacket made in Ireland, and beauty brand Skingredients entered their cleanser as it is a product within their range made here in Ireland.

 - Gift includes craft and luxury items that would be given as gifts such as candles, diffusers, wedding gifts, greeting cards, personalised items, novelty items, etc.

-Submitting photographs: All entries must have two photographs.
+All entries must have two photographs.
 Photos must be:

 - 1MB or bigger

 What to include in your pitch: